oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/navbar.md

 ## Square

-Making the navbar square by remove the `border-radius` property
+You can use `square` property making the navbar square by remove the `border-radius`

 </card>